-Did you know that 41 percent of teachers leave the classroom within five years due to burnout?
+Did you know that missed signs of teacher burnout leads to 41% of teachers leaving the classroom within five years?
 A guest speaker mentioned this in one of my education classes, and I thought, “Well, that’s uplifting — but I’m going to make it work.”

 Throughout my teaching career, I’ve always had a constant to-do list that’s followed me home and played through my busy mind.
 And naturally, I’ve sometimes had trouble falling asleep because of all the pending tasks.

 But I knew that there was a difference between having difficulty falling asleep and not sleeping at all.
 When I was getting burned out, I would wake up throughout the night thinking about my never-ending to-dos, parent-teacher conferences, grades, and more.
 I felt like a hamster on a wheel that had lost control.

 The sleepless nights and hamster thoughts were a sign of burnout, and none of it was helpful because what I actually needed during these stressful moments was MORE sleep.

 - Try writing down all your thoughts before you go to bed.
 This activity could organize your thoughts and get them off your mind.

 - Use lavender oil.
 Putting a dab of lavender oil on your pillow can help you catch some Zs.

 - Drink chamomile tea before bed.
 It works!